Condition Care Guide

 What is the conventional treatment of thyroid cancer?

 The conventional treatment for thyroid cancer depends on the type of cancer, where it is located and whether it has spread to other parts of the body, along with the age and general health of the patient.
 Most people require surgical removal of all or part of the thyroid gland.
-If a patient has a nodule and the diagnosis is still uncertain, it will sometimes be surgically removed if suspicion is high for the presence of cancer along with thyroid tissue - often one of the lobes (lobectomy) - to determine if it is indeed cancerous.
+If a patient has thyroid cancer symptoms such as a nodule and the diagnosis is still uncertain, it will sometimes be surgically removed if suspicion is high for the presence of cancer along with thyroid tissue - often one of the lobes (lobectomy) - to determine if it is indeed cancerous.
 Surgery involves lobectomy or near-total thyroidectomy, in which the entire thyroid is removed except for the area of tissue around the four parathyroid glands that are located within the gland itself.
 If lymph nodes are involved, they will also be removed during surgery.

 Radioactive iodine is used after surgery to remove any remaining thyroid tissue in the case of papillary or follicular thyroid cancer.
 Larger doses can be used to destroy any cancerous cells that have spread beyond the thyroid gland.
 Because radioiodine is taken up primarily by thyroid tissue - including thyroid cancer cells - other parts of the body are less affected.
 TSH suppression therapy reduces TSH levels in your body, which may help prevent the growth of any remaining cancer cells.
 This is done with lifelong thyroid supplementation - usually levothyroxine (Levothyroid, Synthroid, or Levoxyl).
 In addition to suppressing the pituitary gland's production of TSH, levothyroxine also supplies the missing thyroid hormone needed after the gland has been removed and any leftover tissue has been destroyed through treatment.